akibmaredia/risingCity/README.md

    You are required to maintain a global timer which starts at 0 and increments as the day passes.
 You cannot insert a building for construction to the data structures unless your global timer equals to the arrival time of the construction.
 All the time data are given in days.

-   ### Programming Environment
-   I have used Java for this project.
-My submission will include a makefile that creates an executable file named risingCity

    ## Input and output requirements

    Example input: